grimdoomer/TonyHawksProStrcpy/Xbox 360/README.md

 **Other Region** = Save game exploit for other regions

 ## Save Game Exploit
-The save game exploit files for Xbox 360 include a gamer profile and hacked park file that are pre-signed for retail consoles.
+The save game exploit files for Xbox 360 include a gamer profile and hacked park file that are pre-signed for retail/devkit consoles.
 You must copy these files to your console's HDD, loading them from a memory card or other storage device is not supported!

 1. Copy the <TODO> folder to Partition1\Content folder of your HDD (where the user profiles go).
 2. Copy your boot.xex file to the root of partition 1 (it should be next to the "Content" folder).